AshleyDumaine/BranchAndBound/README.md

    	20	19	99
 370
 ```

+##Dynamic Programming Approach
+By instead using dynamic programming and memoization with a results table, the
+runtime of this algorithm was better than the above method and was able to
+compute the result to larger knapsack instances.
+However, this method is only
+effective when there is a small number of items to choose from and a small
+capacity due to the O(mn) runtime where m is the number of items and n is the
+capacity.
+It was noted on multiple different instances that the dynamic
+programming solution returned in a comparable time or even in a shorter time
+than the branch and bound method.
+After several comparisons with smaller
+instances (up to 102 elements and a capacity of 500,000), it was determined
+that generally dynamic programming is faster if the capacity time the number
+of items is less than 5,000,000.
+This is a very rough estimate and doesn't
+mean dynamic programming will always generate a faster solution for under
+this threshold, however, it does guard against the bizarre cases like
+input\_10000\_431.txt where branch and bound struggles and dynamic programming
+easily solves it.

+##Combo Approach
+As mentioned above, the most generally effective way to come up with a fast
+solution to the knapsack problem is to use a certain algorithm based on a
+threshold involving the capacity and number of items to choose from.
+To
+implement this, execl launches the dynamic programming algorithm if the
+capacity * items value is under 5,000,000 and uses branch and bound otherwise.

 ##Greedy Approach
 Due to the nature of the greedy algorithm and the fact that the problem is 0/1
 knapsack instead of fractional, the greedy solution returns very quickly, but